 The types of personal information we collect may include your title, first name, surname, gender, date of birth, your qualifications, home and work contact details (telephone, fax, street address, email address, credit card details or bank details) and your mailing address.
 We may also collect information relating to your employment, including where you are currently employed, your job title, areas of interest/expertise and your job function if this is relevant to your membership.
 In applications for some categories of membership we ask you to identify a referee and to provide contact information for them.

 When purchasing a product, your credit card details are also collected, and are temporarily stored until we have processed your order.

 How we handle your personal information

-The Biochemical Society respects the privacy of its members and website users, and aims to act consistently with the Data Protection Act, and the 8 principles of data protection.
+The Biochemical Society and Portland Press Ltd respects the privacy of its members, authors, customers and website users, and aims to act consistently with the Data Protection Act.

-Generally, the Biochemical Society collects personal information directly from you or via PCS.
+Generally, the Biochemical Society collects personal information directly from you or via our website forms.
 For example, we collect personal information when you:

-- Deal with PCS in person, by telephone, letter, fax or email
+- Deal with us in person, by telephone, letter, fax or email

 - Fill out and submit a Membership Application form